+Community 2.3

-Community 2.4 Western Wheatgrass/ Exotic Cool-Season Grasses/ Forbs (Pascopyrum smithii/ Exotic Cool-Season Grasses/ Forbs)
+Needlegrasses/ Exotic Cool-Season Grasses/ Forbs (Hesperostipa spp., Nassella viridula-Exotic Cool-Season Grasses/ Forbs)

-This community phase forms during long-term non-use or very light grazing, and no fire, which results in a marked increase in the exotic cool-season grasses.
-Western wheatgrass remains a conspicuous grass, although most of the other native grasses have decreased.
-Common forb and shrub species often include common yarrow, white sagebrush, white heath aster, prairie sagewort, and prairie rose.
+This community phase forms with long-term non-use or very light grazing, and no fire.
+As a result, the exotic cool-season grasses increase markedly.
+The needlegrasses remain a conspicuous component of the community while many of the other native grasses, particularly warm-season species, decrease markedly.
 This community phase is approaching the threshold leading to a transition to State 3: Invaded State.
 As a result, it is an "at risk" community.
 If management does not include measures to control or reduce these exotic cool-season grasses, the transition to State 3: Invaded State should be expected.